Agate.jl-DARWIN model

 • σ = predator specificity

-The DARWIN model contains two plankton groups: phytoplankton (P) and zooplankton (Z), each represented by n_phyto and n_zoo size classes.
+The DARWIN model contains two plankton groups: phytoplankton (P) and zooplankton (Z), with size classes defined by their size-structure inputs.

 In addition to plankton, the default DARWIN factory includes elemental cycling tracers: dissolved inorganic carbon (DIC), dissolved inorganic nitrogen (DIN), phosphate (PO4), dissolved organic matter (DOC, DON, DOP), and particulate organic matter (POC, PON, POP).